 A similar concept can be implemented using variable increments, as in VI-CBF.
 We denote it ML-VI-HCBF.
 We increment a counter in the first level by a variable increment till it reaches its maximal value.
-If it was saturated, we continue and increment another counter in the next level by the rest of the increment, such that the sum of their increments equals the requested one.
-By using perfect hashing as in [4], the actual value of a counter can be calculated as the sum of the corresponding counters in one or more levels.
-For instance, instead of using counters of 8 bits as for VI-CBF, we can have a hierarchical structure of 4 levels with (4,3,3,3) bits per counter, i.e. only four bits per counter in the first level and three bits per counter in all the other levels.
+If it was saturated, we continue and increment another counter in the next level by the rest of the current increment, such that the sum of their increments equals the requested one.
+By using perfect hashing as in the original work, the actual value of a counter can be calculated as the sum of the corresponding counters in one or more levels.
+For instance, instead of using counters of 7 bits as for the